D.C. Human Rights Seminar

 Course 澳门赌场me

 Human rights have emerged in the last 60 years as a critical normative dimension of international politics and policy.
-This course will examine the underlying philosophical, political, and social assumptions of human rights, especially in the context of public policy in U.S. institutions. 澳门赌场s will engage questions such as the following: What is the relation between international human rights and domestic U.S. rights?
-Who are the main actors — governmental, non-governmental — who set human rights policy?
-What are the current issues that challenge the human rights agenda in U.S. domestic and foreign policy?
+This course will examine the underlying philosophical, political, and social assumptions of human rights, especially in the context of public policy in U.S. institutions.? 澳门赌场s will engage questions such as the following:

 澳门赌场 D.C.
 Experience

-During the trip students will be staying in University-provided housing.
-During their time in D.C., students will be engaged in intensive seminars and briefings with a variety of institutions and policy makers at a variety of levels.
 During the day we’ll walk and use Washington’s excellent subway system to visit places such as the Pentagon, the State Department, Congressional offices, and policy institutions of various political orientations.
 For example, we may attend briefings at institutions such as the Friends Committee on National Legislation (the “Quaker Lobby”), Amnesty International, the U.S. Institute of Peace, the Holocaust Memorial Museum, the United Nations, the Heritage Foundation, the Brookings Institution, and hear from a long and distinguished list of lobbyists and activists.

-澳门赌场 week is an intense group experience and students will need to be ready to focus and engage for the entire time. 澳门赌场re will be very little spare time for sightseeing; it is strongly recommended that students who wish to do so extend their stay in the city.
+澳门赌场 week is an intense group experience and students will need to be ready to focus and engage for the entire time. 澳门赌场re will be very little spare time for sightseeing; it is strongly recommended that students who wish to do so extend their stay in the city.?

 Heidi Hannah (’16, Global Studies)

-澳门赌场 D.C. impact
+澳门赌场 D.C.
+Impact

 Since 1991, more than 500 students have participated in the D.C.
 Seminar, which is often referenced as one of their most formative learning experiences.
-Our D.C. alumni include a civil rights lawyer, a health policy maker, an environmental justice activist, and racial equity leader.
+Our D.C.? alumni include a civil rights lawyer, a health policy maker, an environmental justice activist, and racial equity leader.
 Learn how the D.C.
 Seminar has impacted their lives.

 Featured alumni